6.1 Introduction to Waves and Sound

 I'm sure the giant mushrooms aren't meant to imply anything at all.

-Read More
+Read more

 This Martian Life

-Here you can see this excellent robot wandering around the dunes, grabbing soil samples, and generally having a marvellous time, all through the fish-eye lens mounted on the front of the Rover.
+Well, it’s now just over a year since Curiosity landed on Mars.
+What better way to celebrate than a stop-motion video with a hard-rockin’ soundtrack?
+Here you can see this excellent robot wandering around the dunes, grabbing soil samples, and generally having a marvellous time, all through the fish-eye lens mounted on the front of … Read more

 5.7 Entropy, Part 2: Efficiency